MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/import-export-manifest.md

 <!--![A screenshot of a computer Description automatically generated with medium confidence](media/image13.png)-->

+### Bulk import a product media assignment asset manifest

-Manifest based asset import operation targeting omnichannel should be started from the media library of the omnichannel.
+Manifest-based asset import operations targeting your omnichannel should be started from the media library of the omnichannel.
 Otherwise the steps are the same.

 Manifests with product media assignments should be imported from the **Product media** view in your omnichannel.

-### Bulk import an asset manifest

-To bulk import an asset manifest, follow these steps.
+To bulk import a product media assignment asset manifest, follow these steps.

 1. Go to the omnichannel for your environment.
 2. Select **Product media**.
 3. Select **Bulk import**.
-4. Enter name and description for the job, then select **Next**.
+4. Enter a name (required) and a description (optional) for the job, then select **Next**.
 5. Select the manifest file by browsing your local machine, or by dragging and dropping it onto the view.
 6. If the manifest references asset binaries from the local machine, select the **Import using local files from my device** checkbox.
 7. Select **Next**.
 8. If you selected the **Import using local files from my device** checkbox above, select the media directory on your local machine, and then proceed to the next step..
 9. Review the job settings, and then slect **Begin import**.

-## Export asset manifests
+## Export an asset manifest

 You can export asset manifests from the site builder media library of any of e-commerce site, or from your omnichannel.
 Manifests with product media assignments must be exported from the **Product media** view in your omnichannel.